 How to apply for unemployment benefits

-You can apply for unemployment benefits online at the ODFJS website.
+You can apply for unemployment benefits online at the ODJFS website.
 When you apply you will need:

 - Your Social Security number and driver's license or state ID number.

-- The name, address, phone number of your employer(s) in the last six weeks.
+- The name, address and phone number of your employer(s) in the last 6 weeks.

 - The dates you worked there and the reason you became unemployed from each job.